JeffDeCola/concourse-resource-template/README.md

 [![GoDoc](https://godoc.org/github.com/JeffDeCola/resource-template?status.svg)](https://godoc.org/github.com/JeffDeCola/resource-template)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://jeffdecola.mit-license.org)

-`resource-template` _can be used as a tempalte in developing a concourse ci resource type while using concurse ci to test, build and push it to dockerhub._
+`resource-template` _can be used as a template for developing a concourse ci resource type.
+It is tested, built and pushed to dockerhub using concourse ci._

 ## USE EITHER BASH SCRIPT OR GO FOR CHECK, IN & OUT